yesihaveidea/myrtille/DOCUMENTATION.md

 - **Myrtille.RDP**: link to the myrtille FreeRDP fork.
 C++ code.
 RDP client, modified to forward the user input(s) and encode the session display into the configured image format(s).
 The modified code in FreeRDP is identified by region tags "#pragma region Myrtille" and "#pragma endregion".
 - **Myrtille.SSH**: SSH.NET client.
 Same logic as for FreeRDP, use named pipes to communicate with the gateway.
 - **Myrtille.Common**: C# code.
 Common helpers.
 These are static libs which could be used for any project (not only myrtille).
 - **Myrtille.Services**: C# code.
-WCF services, hosted by a Windows Service (or a console application in debug build). start/stop the rdp client and upload/download file(s) to/from the connected user documents folder.
+WCF services, hosted by a Windows Service (or a console application in debug build). start/stop the rdp/ssh client and upload/download file(s) to/from the connected user documents folder.
 - **Myrtille.Services.Contracts**: C# code.
 WCF contracts (interfaces).
 - **Myrtille.MFAProviders**: C# code.
 Multifactor Authentication providers.
 Currently used with the OASIS adapter but could be any other.
 - **Myrtille.Enterprise**: C# code.
 Integration with Active Directory.
 Provides a dashboard to administrate the RDP and SSH hosts on a domain.
 - **Myrtille.Web**: C# code.
-IIS Web application; gateway between the browser and the rdp client; maintain correlation between http and rdp sessions.
+IIS Web application; gateway between the browser and the rdp/ssh client; maintain correlation between http(s) and rdp/ssh sessions.
 - **Myrtille.Setup**: MSI installer.

 ## Build